 There are several treatment options, but getting relief from the symptoms is different for each person.
 Since there isn’t a specific cause, treatment focuses on managing the symptoms.
 If a trigger has been identified, then that trigger should also be managed.

-If your spasms are severe, you may be a candidate for Botox injections in the area, or an anesthetic block may be injected locally.
+If your spasms are severe, you may be a candidate for Botox injections in the area.